Alf Linder: Life

 Linder made his first recordings for Swedish Radio in January and March 1940 and he was appointed organist of the Stockholm Concert Hall the same year, a position he held until 1954.
 He became the organist of Oscar's Church, Stockholm in 1943 and held that position until his death in 1983.
-There he arranged 45 minute organ recitals on Saturday nights and played the complete works of Bach within this recital series 1944-1945.
+There he arranged 45 minute organ recitals on Saturday nights and played the complete works of Bach within this recital series 1944–1945.
 He taught organ at the Stockholm Conservatory starting in 1938 and became professor in 1958.
 In 1954 he became a member of the Royal Swedish Academy of Music.

-He died December 21, 1983, in Stockholm.
+He died on 21 December 1983 in Stockholm.